Stolen Generations Collective Healing initiatives

 The forced removal of Aboriginal children by the Aborigines Welfare Board under the Aborigines Protection Act had individual and widespread

 Government has committed to deliver collective reparations through healing initiatives.
-This includes funding for the NSW Stolen
+This includes funding for the NSW Stolen Generations

 Stolen Generations Healing Fund

-collective healing initiatives, which could include healing centres, keeping places and memorials.
-The Healing Fund will also
+healing initiatives, which could include healing centres, keeping places and memorials.
+The Healing Fund will also need to provide

 Further information will be posted on the Aboriginal Affairs website as it is available in 2018.